cwinters/cwinters.github.io/_posts/2012-01-09-next_and_previous_javascript_months.md

 title: "Next and previous JavaScript months"
 ---

-<p>The date/time libraries shipping with some languages I've used
-are just awful -- e.g., Perl, Java, JavaScript.
+The date/time libraries shipping with some languages I've used are just awful -- e.g., Perl, Java, JavaScript.
 Fortunately, the first two have great libraries available
 <a href="http://datetime.perl.org/">DateTime</a> for Perl and